g-borgulya/infra-webapp-base-for-aws/README.md

 A deployment can take a longer time, depending on the build complexity and the number and types of AWS resources to be deployed or updated.

-## Deploy backend services as a container
+## Deploying backend services as a container

 This template deploys a CICD pipeline that can deploy a docker container.
 After the CICD builds the contaner image, it is stored in the `AWS ECR` container repository.
 And new containers are deployed by `AWS CodeDeploy` as `AWS ECS Fargate` Clusters > Services > Tasks.